jburer/mysampleapi/README.md

 ## myAPI

-The `mysimpledb` database is a JSON document inside MongoDB.
-It's loaded with data into the `shindigs` collection when composed from `./data/db.json`.
+The `mysimpleAPI` API is an Express app and makes the `GET`, `POST`, `PUT` and `DELETE` functions available.

+It is accompanied by a `config.js` file where the `port` is defined, establishes the `URI` to the DBMS, and the `database` and `collection` names.

-The database is exposed on port `:27017`.
+The API is exposed on port `:3100`.

 ## myArchitecture

-This is pretty straightforward DB setup that sits independently from the API and app.
+This is pretty straightforward API setup that sits independently from the app and datastore.

 ![mySimpleAPI](/images/mySimpleAPI.gif)